pidgeon-pete/openfirex/core-rules.md

 ### Height Levels

 Terrain that is climbable, has clear or other areas that models can be placed in, must have a height value.
 A single height level is usually around 1-2 inches in height, with the lowest level being level 0.

 Models moving over terrain that is the same height level, even if there are small changes in height on the model, do not count the vertical distance travelled.

 **Clear**

 This keyword applies to any area on your terrain on which models can be placed and move as normal, this is usually for walkways, the tops of hills and so on and merely indicates that models do not need to move around it.
 It can often be omitted where it is obvious which parts of your terrain are clear.

 **Impassable**

-Models cannot climb over or move through this piece of terrain (unless permitted by a special rule).
+Models cannot climb over or move through this piece of terrain (unless permitted by a special rule such as **fly**).

 **Obscuring**
 The terrain object obscures any line of sight through it (see the section on making attacks).
-If the terrain is not impassable then models wholly within the footprint also count as Obscured for determining line of sight.
+If the terrain is not impassable then models wholly within the footprint also count as obscured for determining line of sight.

 **Light Cover**
 The terrain provides some cover but does not completely obscure the models in or behind it.
 Models within the footprint of Light Cover, or partly obscured by light cover during an attack, gain +1 to their Defence Tests.